condinoaljoseph/aljoseph.co/README.md

 ### Submit pull request

 I will check your wonderful PR's.
-Power!
+Power!!!